wp-plugins/fv-all-in-one-seo-pack/readme.txt

 == Screenshots ==

-1. FV All in One SEO Pack meta box - only the important things remain, the others can be turned on in options
+1. FV Simpler SEO meta box - only the important things remain, the others can be turned on in options
-2. FV All in One SEO Pack options screen
+2. FV Simpler SEO options screen

 == Frequently Asked Questions ==